 As a freelance graphic designer, your portfolio is key to getting hired — which means you need a good amount of projects to showcase your skills and experience to clients.
 However, self-initiated work is often substandard, and doesn’t translate well into real world situations.

 Before that, make sure you don’t use your actual brand name so it doesn’t get associated with free services.
-Since you’re doing this temporarily, picking a generic name that’s memorable will suffice.
+Since you’re doing this temporarily, a generic name that’s somewhat memorable will suffice.
 Once that’s done, let’s explore the different ways to build your portfolio.